cultuurnet/uitpas-beheer-angular/docs/development/git_workflow.md

 ## Temporary branches
 ### Feature branches
+* Each issue gets its own feature branch.
+* All feature branches should be branched from `master` branch.
+* All feature branch pull requests should have `master` as base branch.
- Each issue gets its own feature branch.
-The naming for the feature branches is:
+* The naming for the feature branches is:
 ```
    feature/{Jira issue-number}
 ```